paynl/sdk/README.md

 ### Requirements

-The Pay.nl PHP SDK works on php versions 8.0 or higher, and requires the php curl extension.
+The PAY.
+PHP SDK is tested up to PHP version 8.0 and requires the PHP cURL extension.

 ### Quick start and examples